Dan Ticktum: 2022–23 season

 Having tested the new Gen3 era car after the conclusion of the 2022 season, Ticktum was announced to continue his relationship with NIO into 2023 alongside a new teammate, ex-Formula 2 driver Sérgio Sette Câmara who replaces Oliver Turvey.
-The season opener in Mexico City began with promise, as Ticktum managed to qualify second in his group, thus progressing to the quarter finals of the session, where he eventually lost out to Jake Hughes, giving him a starting spot of fifth, a personal best and his team's first top-five qualifying since Tom Blomqvist at the 2021 Berlin ePrix.
+The season opener in Mexico City began with promise, as Ticktum managed to qualify second in his group, thus progressing to the quarter-finals of the session, where he eventually lost out to Jake Hughes, giving him a starting spot of fifth, a personal best and his team's first top-five qualifying since Tom Blomqvist at the 2021 Berlin ePrix.
 During the race however, a drive-through penalty for his car going over the power limit sent the Briton to the back of the field, where two further penalties for cutting the chicane left him in 17th by the checkered flag.

 At the second round in Diriyah, Ticktum managed to improve his best starting position, qualifying fourth, having missed out on a place in the final stage of the duels courtesy of a mistake in the final corner of the semi-final.
 The Briton fell back during the race, citing energy management issues of the car to have been the reason for a 14th-placed finish.
 Despite only qualifying in eleventh for the second round in Saudi Arabia, Ticktum managed to finish tenth, scoring his first point of the season.
-Recapitulating on the weekend, Ticktum stated he had performed "as good as [he] could have done", with him admitting that the team struggled with battery efficiency throughout the event.
-At the Hyderabad ePrix two weeks later, a technical issue forced Ticktum out of the race near the halfway mark.
+Recapping on the weekend, Ticktum stated he had performed "as good as [he] could have done", with him admitting that the team struggled with battery efficiency throughout the event.
+At the Hyderabad ePrix two weeks later, car damage forced Ticktum out of the race near the halfway mark.
 He would come back to points-scoring ways in Cape Town, finishing sixth after having started from eighth place.
+A disappointing round at São Paulo came next, during which, having missed out on qualifying for the duels in qualifying by a tenth of a second, Ticktum collided into the back of Jake Dennis at Turn 1 after missing his braking point, which earned him a 15-second-penalty.
+Ticktum apologised to Dennis after the race finished.